huggingface/datasets/docs/source/add_dataset.rst

 				nlp.SplitGenerator(name=nlp.Split.VALIDATION, gen_kwargs={"filepath": downloaded_files["dev"]}),
 			]

 As you can see this method first prepare a dict of URL to the original data files for SQuAD.
-This dict is then provided to the :func:`nlp.DownloadManager.download_and_extract` method which will take care of downloading or retriving from the local file system these files and returning a object of the same type and organization (here a dictionary) with the path to the local version of the requetsed files. :func:`nlp.DownloadManager.download_and_extract` can take as input a single URL/path or a list or dictionary of URLs/paths and will return an object of the same structure (single URL/path, list or dictionary of URLs/paths) with the path to the local files.
+This dict is then provided to the :func:`nlp.DownloadManager.download_and_extract` method which will take care of downloading or retrieving from the local file system these files and returning a object of the same type and organization (here a dictionary) with the path to the local version of the requested files. :func:`nlp.DownloadManager.download_and_extract` can take as input a single URL/path or a list or dictionary of URLs/paths and will return an object of the same structure (single URL/path, list or dictionary of URLs/paths) with the path to the local files.

 This method also takes care of extracting compressed tar, gzip and zip archives.